 Rather than raise capital directly we looked for a partnership opportunity, and approached a major music retailer with a simple premise.

 We’re awesome.
 Help us be even more awesome.

 Initially the sponsor balked at the capital investment, which was only fair.
 After all, so did we.
 Fortunately I came up with a solution : The equipment would be provided on a rolling 1 year lease.
 If the partnership was judged beneficial the lease could be extended.
 If not they could retrieve the gear and sell it with only a years depreciation, still a net profit above cost price, or we’d buy it out.
 The net financial risk to them was nil.
 It was a guaranteed profit either in value from the partnership driving sales, or revenue from the eventual sale of the equipment, albeit depreciated.
 Worst case scenario, this also shifted our capital investment in the gear forward a year while depreciating it slightly.
 Bargain.
 So not matter how the successful activation turned out, both sides still stood to benefit financially.

 These terms were immediately accepted, and it was our privilege to unveil the sponsorship to our dedicated community.

 The business was far more popular than we anticipated and was a definite win for the stations bottom line and fanbase, with many of our students cutting their teeth here before “graduating” to the main broadcast studio and even eventually securing shows, getting represented to the great city and securing gigs!

-There was a hidden joy to teaching.
-Imparting confidence on youth was one of the most rewarding aspects of my career to date.
+I personally discovered an unexpected joy to teaching.
+Imparting confidence to youth, particularly disadvantaged youth seeking assistance in creating something to express themselves, has been one of the most rewarding aspects of my career to date.